osbytes/crypt.fyi/README.md

 ## Security Features

 - Client-side encryption/decryption only
-- Unique encryption key per secret
+- Cryptographically secure and unique encryption key per secret
 - Optional password protection (layered encryption)
   - Password is not embedded in the URL and is ideally shared/transmitted separately from the URL
 - No server-side logging of sensitive data